Azure-Samples/azure-sql-db-developers-workshop/docs/6-JSON-in-the-db.md

 ![A picture of the Microsoft Logo](../../docs/media/graphics/microsoftlogo.png)

-# Azure SQL Database - JSON in the database - IN PRIVATE PREVIEW
+# Azure SQL Database - JSON in the database

 ## JSON in the Azure SQL Database